ErikEJ/erikej.github.io/_posts/2020-05-11-ssdt-dacpac-netcore.md

 1>Database.Build -> C:\Users\Erik\Source\Repos\ConsoleApp7\Database.Build\bin\Debug\netstandard2.0\Database.Build.dacpac
 ```

-Now you have a project, that can produce your .dacpac in a cross-platform build pipeline!
+You now have a project that can create your .dacpac in a cross-platform build pipeline!

 If you want to target a different SQL Server version than the default of Sql150, you can add this line to the `<PropertyGroup>` section: